Guatemala is expectant as the new president is set to take office after months of legal battles

 Still, the fact he got this far is a testament to international support and condemnation of the myriad attempts to disqualify him.

-That Arévalo has made it to within a day of his inauguration is largely owed to thousands of Guatemala’s Indigenous people, who took to the streets last year to protest and demand that Attorney General Porras and her prosecutors respect the Aug.
+That Arévalo has made it to within a day of his inauguration is largely owed to thousands of Guatemala’s Indigenous people, who took to the streets last year to protest and demand that Porras and her prosecutors respect the Aug.
 20 vote.
-Many had called for her resignation, but her term doesn’t end until 2026 and it is not clear whether Arévalo can rid himself of her.
+Many had called for her resignation, but her term doesn’t end until 2026 and it's not clear whether Arévalo can rid himself of her.

 Prosecutors have sought to suspend Arévalo’s Seed Movement party — a move that could prevent its legislators from holding leadership positions in Congress — and strip Arévalo of his immunity three times.

 One key was that Arévalo got early and strong support from the international community.
-The European Union, Organization of American States and the United States government repeatedly demanded respect for the popular vote.
+The European Union, Organization of American States and the U.S. government repeatedly demanded respect for the popular vote.

-On Thursday, the U.S. assistant secretary of state for the western hemisphere, Brian A. Nichols, said the aggression toward Arévalo will not likely stop with his inauguration.
+On Thursday, the U.S. assistant secretary of state for the Western Hemisphere, Brian A. Nichols, said the aggression toward Arévalo won't likely stop with his inauguration.

 Under Porras, the country’s prosecutors and judges who led that effort have become targets, forcing dozens to flee the country or be arrested.